prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 When rates are low, borrowing increases because it becomes cheaper.

 Debt is an asset to the lender and a liability to the borrower.
 When we get money from the lenders, we spend that at various places like buying a house/car or building a business!
 So, when we spend more, someone else earns more.
-So, increased income allows increased borrowing, which allows increased spending; and since one person’s spending is another person’s income, this cycle continues.
+So, increased income allows increased borrowing, which allows increased spending; and since one person's spending is another person's income, this cycle continues.

 <br/>

 ## Role of the central bank in an economy

 So, if you can see this, the central bank kind of controls the economy!
-When the central bank increases interest rates, borrowing decreases, so the in-flow of money stops, spending decreases, and since one person’s spending is another person’s earning, earning decreases.
+When the central bank increases interest rates, borrowing decreases, so the in-flow of money stops, spending decreases, and since one person's spending is another person's earning, earning decreases.

 And as you might have guessed, when the central bank decreases interest rates, borrowing increases, so the in-flow of money starts, spending increases and so does the income of another person.